2018 29

 Le Pin 1981 93p

 Tasted in April 1995.
 Glorious color, dark and dense.
 Fabulously well-composed with much finesse, incredibly attractive, ripe berries with sweetness, superbly concentrated, truffles everywhere.
 It is Pomerol's best wine in this vintage!
-It had at least ten years of life ahead.
+It had at least ten years of life ahead of it.

 Le Pin 1979 82p